ljm42/gitlist-docker/README.md

 # gitlist-docker

-A ready to use docker image with preinstalled nginx and gitlist-1.0.1
+A ready to use docker image with preinstalled nginx and gitlist-1.0.1 Designed for Unraid - runs as root so it can access the flash drive

 You can use it to quickly visualize the git repositories on your machine.